 Intended learning outcomes

-- The ability to collate, summarise, and evaluate scholarly work relating to health, education, and governance/law in China, India, and Indonesia.
+- Collate, summarise, and evaluate scholarly work relating to South Asia and Asia more broadly.

-- The capacity to identify different disciplinary approaches to health, education and legal/governance issues, including work that uses large data sets and in-depth case studies.
+- Identify different disciplinary approaches to the study of Asia, including work that uses large data sets and in-depth case studies.

-- The capacity to illustrate why it is important to be studying Asia in Australia.
+- Illustrate why it is important to be studying South Asia and Asia more broadly, and

 Upon successful completion of this subject, students will have skills in: